 Likewise, managers can win games before they even start with the right tactics.
-Whereas football is quite restrictive with what’s legal and what’s not, a soccer manager can choose to line up with 7 attackers, and 3 defenders if he really wants.
+Whereas football is quite restrictive with what’s legal and what’s not, a soccer manager can choose to line up with 7 attackers and 3 defenders if he wants.

 Have you ever…

 The experience is incredible.
-It’s like nothing else in the world because the scale and dedication is something that’s seen in few other places.
+It’s like nothing else in the world because the scale and dedication are seen in a few other places.

-At times, it can feel more like a political rally than a game.
-The sheer commitment fans have in soccer is incredible.
-You’ll see grown men cry as their team lose a game, or enter absolute bliss when that first goal hits the back of the net.
+You’ll see grown men cry as their team lose a game or enter absolute bliss when that first goal hits the back of the net.

-All you need to play soccer is a soccer ball.
-Everything else you can improvise.
-Any schoolboy will tell you how easy it is to make goalposts out of sweaters in a park, yard or street.
+All you need to play soccer is a soccer ball—everything else you can improvise.
+Any schoolboy will tell you how easy it’s to make goalposts out of sweaters in a park, yard, or street.

 You can even use a different ball if you have to, just so long as it’s round!

 This makes it easy for anyone to play at almost any time.
-Countries like Brazil and Argentina, who don’t have the economic status of the US, are incredible at soccer.
+Countries like Brazil and Argentina, which don’t have the economic status of the US, are incredible at soccer.